sara-nl/clouddocs/gpu-attach.markdown

 If you want to import an appliances from the Apps option of the Storage section for use on the GPU nodes, you can follow the normal instructions as described on [this page](general-start).

 The only exception is that you have to select a different datastore.
-In the screen shown below, make sure you choose the 'gpu_images_ssd' datastore.
+In the screen shown below, make sure you choose the 'images_ssd_gpu' datastore.

 ![GPU import from apps](images/gpu/rvs_image_name.png)